shekhargulati/52-technologies-in-2016/02-sbt/README.md

 > It is a naming convention to define plugins in the `plugins.sbt` file.
 You can name it anything else as well.

 Once you have defined the plugin, you can use the plugin by executing the task it exposes.
 The `scalastyle-sbt-plugin` exposes `scalastyle` task.
-Let's check the quality of our code.
+Let's check the quality of our code:

 ```
 → sbt scalastyle